 - Cassandra Truth: When a priestess tells you to cut her head to prevent her to be resurrected by a monstrous Big Bad, you should do it.

-- Goo Goo Godlike: Even as a small child, Hitomiko had enough spiritual power to cause Naraku to flee.
+- Goo Goo Godlike: In the anime, even as a small child, Hitomiko had enough spiritual power to cause Naraku to flee.

-- Go Out with a Smile: The second time she died.
+- Go Out with a Smile: When she finally was aloud to rest in peace.

 - Grand Theft Me: Naraku takes over her body to fight Kagome.

-- One-Winged Angel: She gained fangs and her hands became more like claws when interrogating Kagome, while possessed by Naraku.
+- One-Winged Angel: She gained fangs and her hands became more like claws when interrogating Kagome, while manipulated by Naraku.

 - Sadistic Choice: Hitomiko is used as part as Naraku's choice to Kagome: kill Hitomiko, knowing that Hitomiko would be sent to Hell, and save herself, corrupting her heart in the process; or allow Hitomiko to kill her.

 - Off with Her Head!: Invoked.
 She suggests that they should do this in order to not have be Back from the Dead.